Wells Gray Wildlife Corridor

 Trevor Goward

 P.S.
-To kickstart TLC's fundraising campaign, I will be putting an undescribed species of lichen up for auction later this summer.
-The winning bidder will be invited to give this species – currently known only from Wells Gray Park – a name!
-Watch this space for details.
+To get TLC's fundraising campaign off the ground, last year I put an undescribed species of lichen up for auction.
+The winning bidder got to give this species – currently known only from Wells Gray Park – a name: Parmelia sulymae.
+The auction was a wonderful success as you’ll see if you click here.